ricardo-caetano-user/kotlin-web-site/docs/topics/opt-in-requirements.md

 class DateProvider // A class requiring opt-in
 ```

-In your code, before declaring a function that uses the `DateProvider` class, you must add the `@MyDateTime` annotation:
+In your code, before declaring a function that uses the `DateProvider` class, add the `@MyDateTime` annotation:

 ```kotlin
 // Client code